Facebook ad boycott campaign goes global

 “If they think they are done based on Friday, they are sorely mistaken,” Gonzalez said.
 “We don’t need a one-off policy here and there.
 We need comprehensive policy.”

-Stop Hate for Profit has outlined a set of demands, which include a separate moderation process to help users who are targeted by race and other identifiers, more transparency on how many incidents of hate speech are reported and to stop generating ad revenue from harmful content.
+Stop Hate for Profit has outlined a set of demands, which include a separate moderation process to help users who are targeted by race and other identifiers, more transparency on how many incidents of hate speech are reported, and a halt to generating ad revenue from harmful content.

-Moreover, Facebook did not address demands that it refund companies whose ads are displayed next to content that is later removed for policy violations, said Ian Orekondy, chief executive of AdComplyRx, an advertising tech company that helps pharmaceutical brands with their digital ads, which has joined the boycott.
+Moreover, Facebook did not address demands that it refund companies whose ads are displayed next to content that is later removed for policy violations, said Ian Orekondy, CEO of AdComplyRx, an advertising tech company that helps pharmaceutical brands with their digital ads and which has joined the boycott.

-The boycott has accelerated to include other digital advertising platforms such as Twitter.
+The boycott has accelerated to include other digital advertising platforms, including Twitter.
 Starbucks said Sunday it would pause advertising on all social media platforms while it works with civil rights organizations to “stop the spread of hate speech.”

-(Reporting by Sheila Dang; editing by Kenneth Li and Lisa Shumaker)
+(Reporting by Sheila Dang, editing by Kenneth Li and Lisa Shumaker.)